- YNP and NPS have been struggling with two major lawsuits related to their Bison herd management plan recently.

 In July 2024, the National Park Service (NPS) finalized a new plan related to Bison Herd Management.
 This was the replacement of the 2000 version.

-While reading about this revised plan, two primary things stood out to me.
-These were:
+While reading about this revised plan, two things stood out to us.
+Primarily, these were:

 - The new herd target range was changed from 3,500 to 6,000 animals, raising the former upper limit substantially.